 - (a) Grace Period - (1) An individual enrolled in Dr. Dynasaur is entitled to a premium grace period as described in this paragraph (1) if the individual has not paid their monthly premium by its due date.
-The grace period starts the day after the due date, extends 60 days and ends on the last day of the month in which the 60-day period ends.93 - (2) During the grace period described in paragraph (1) of this subsection, Medicaid will pay all appropriate claims for services rendered to the individual. - (b) Notice of premium nonpayment and reinstatement - (1) If a full premium payment is not received by AHS on or before the premium due date, before the fifth business day of the grace period, AHS will send a notice advising that the individual is in a grace period status.
-The notice will also advise the individual:
+The grace period starts the day after the due date, extends 60 days and ends on the last day of the month in which the 60-day period ends.95

+95 Because of the length of the grace period for an individual enrolled in Dr. Dynasaur, the individual can be in more than

+(2) During the grace period described in paragraph (1) of this subsection, Medicaid will pay all appropriate claims for services rendered to the individual.

+(b) Notice of premium nonpayment and reinstatement